 Sightseeing in Rome

-Unique in the world, Rome is a beautify city with attractions for all ages.
+Unique in the world, Rome is a beautiful city with attractions for all ages.
 Rome landmarks like the Colosseum, the Pantheon and Piazza Navona are easy to enjoy at all ages.
 There is a vast choice of accommodation in Rome which means you are sure to find a hotel that can cater to kids, parents and grandparents alike.
+To be near the action, consider booking one of the hotels near the Colosseum.

 I recommend you plan at least 4 days in Rome and mix time exploring on your own with some family tours.
 Plan your tours ahead of time, especially for visiting the Vatican, which is wonderful but large and busy.